How To Sharpen A Knife

 5. The Differences Between Sharpening a Knife vs Honing a Knife

-You should sharpen your knife once every 2 - 3 months, you hone your blade once a week or every time you prepare a meal.
+You should sharpen your kitchen knife once every 2 - 3 months, you hone your blade once a week or every time you prepare a meal.
 Sharpening a knife grinds away steel from the blade’s cutting edge, but honing shapes an already sharp blade.
 Where sharpening fixes a dull blade, honing can not.

 Honing a knife doesn’t actually sharpen a blade’s edge.
 (No really, it doesn’t)